akamai/cli-eaa/README.md

 ## Known Limitations

-- Akamai CLI `--proxy` option is not supported
 - While updating an application from a JSON, only a subset of the data will be updated in the back-end, not the entire application configuration

 ## Troubleshooting and Support